jdgillespie91/projects-api/README.rst

     $ docker pull jdgillespie91/jakegillespie.me/projects-0.1.0:latest

-Start the container with
+Run the image with

 .. code-block:: bash

-    $ ./bin/run-local.sh
+    $ docker run -d jdgillespie91/jakegillespie.me/projects-0.1.0:latest local

-The app will be exposed on port 8001.
+This will expose the app on a random port (determine which with `docker ps`).
+Verify the app is running with

 .. code-block:: bash

-    $ curl localhost:8001
+    $ curl localhost:<port>
     "Hello, world!"

-To run with *ci*, *qa*, *staging* or *prod* configurations, use the following.
-Note that these apps will be exposed on port 8002, 8003, 8004 and 8005 respectively.
+It's possible to run the application with its *ci*, *qa*, *staging* or *prod* configurations using the following

 .. code-block:: bash

-    $ ./bin/run-ci.sh
+    $ docker run -d projects-api:0.1.0-latest ci
-    $ ./bin/run-qa.sh
+    $ docker run -d projects-api:0.1.0-latest qa
-    $ ./bin/run-staging.sh
+    $ docker run -d projects-api:0.1.0-latest staging
-    $ ./bin/run-prod.sh
+    $ docker run -d projects-api:0.1.0-latest prod

 Development
 -----------